cultuurnet/udb3-search-docs/geo-distance.md

 The coordinates should be decimal representations of latitude & longitude \(in that order\), separated by a comma.

 The distance string can be anything supported by ElasticSearch.
+A dot should be used as decimal separator.
 See the ElasticSearch [documentation on distance units](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/common-options.html#distance-units) for more information.